-This page provides information and updates about the Women's and Children's Hospital's COVID-19 response.
+This page provides information and updates about access to services at the Women's and Children's Hospital during the COVID-19 pandemic.

-If you are in quarantine, but currently pregnant and need to attend the WCH, please call our Women's Assessment Service on (08) 8161 7530 prior to your arrival so we can ensure we provide you with the best of care while keeping you and our staff safe.
+If you pregnant and in isolation or quarantine for COVID-19, you can still attend the WCH.
+Was ask that you please call our Women's Assessment Service on (08) 8161 7530 prior to your arrival so we can ensure we provide you with the best of care while keeping you and our staff safe.

 The staff at the Women's and Children's Hospital are here to look after you throughout this pandemic, and the following information is to help ensure your safety and wellbeing when visiting the Hospital.